 Data from several different sources, each referencing different time periods, are used to produce performance indicator (f).
-Data used are from the CSTDA NMDS 2007-08 and 2008-2009, SDAC 2003, Indigenous Projected Population June 2007 and June 2008, and Census 2006.
+Data used are from the CSTDA NMDS 2008-09 and DS NMDS 2009-2010, SDAC 2009, Indigenous Projected Population June 2008 and June 2009, and Census 2006.
 This may reduce the overall quality of the estimates.
 Some particular issues are listed in the Relevance section of the Data Quality Statement for performance indicator (c).
 Additionally,

-- Indigeneity was not collected in the SDAC 2003, so a rate ratio adjustment, calculated from information from the Census, is made to the national all person age-sex specific severe/profound core activity limitation rates, as detailed in the Measure section.
-The use of these adjustments assumes consistency between the rate ratio as calculated from Census information, and the corresponding information if it were collected from the SDAC 2003.
-Two particular points of note with regards to this assumption are: - 1.
-Information from Census 2006 about people with need for assistance with core activities is based on the self enumeration (interview in Indigenous communities) of four questions, whereas people are defined as having a severe/profound core activity limitation in SDAC 2003 on the basis of a comprehensive interviewer administered module of questions, and thus the two populations are different, although they are conceptually related. - 2.
+- The indigeneity data item from the SDAC 2009 is not readily available, so a rate ratio adjustment, calculated from information from the Census, is made to the national all person age-sex specific severe/profound core activity limitation rates, as detailed in the Measure section.
+The use of these adjustments assumes consistency between the rate ratio as calculated from Census information, and the corresponding information if it were collected from the SDAC 2009.
+Two particular points of note with regards to this assumption are: - Information from Census 2006 about people with need for assistance with core activities is based on the self enumeration (interview in Indigenous communities) of four questions, whereas people are defined as having a severe/profound core activity limitation in SDAC 2009 on the basis of a comprehensive interviewer administered module of questions, and thus the two populations are different, although they are conceptually related. - 2.
 ABS research indicates that the Indigenous identification rate differs between the Census and interviewer administered surveys. - The cultural appropriateness for Indigenous people, of data collection instruments designed for the total population is not known; nor is it known how this, combined with different data collection methods, impacts on the accuracy of the estimated Indigenous potential population used in this indicator.

-CSTDA NMDS data are generated by processes that deliver services to people.
-It is assumed that these processes involve the determination of eligibility and the assessment of disability support needs following broadly consistent principles across jurisdictions.
-However, this assumption is untested.
+DS/CSTDA NMDS data are generated by processes that deliver services to people.
+It is assumed that these processes involve the determination of eligibility and the assessment of disability support needs following broadly consistent principles across jurisdictions, although it is known that differing assessment tools are in use across jurisdictions.
+This assumption is untested.

 The scope of services provided under the CSTDA/NDA varied across jurisdictions.
 In Victoria, Queensland and Western Australia (in some cases), specialist psychiatric disability services were provided under the CSTDA/NDA.
 In all other jurisdictions specific mental health services were funded and provided under health, rather than disability, portfolios.
 To facilitate comparability of data, specialist psychiatric disability services in Victoria, Queensland and Western Australia are excluded from the NDA performance indicators.
 That is, the data excludes those who only receive specialist psychiatric disability services, but does not exclude those people with a psychiatric condition who receive other specialist disability services.
 In addition, the predominant service models vary across jurisdictions, and this may affect comparability of data.
 For example, differences across the states and territories in the predominant model of accommodation support lead to differences in the number of people accessing those services.
 Caution is recommended in the use or interpretation of performance at the service type level.
 There is a risk when service type level data is interpreted in isolation as various service types are complementary and the emphasis on different services reflects jurisdictional policy directions.
-For more information, see Disability support services 2007-08 and Disability support services 2008-09 (forthcoming).
+For more information, see Disability support services 2008-09 and Disability support services 2009-10.